raven-bootcamp/ecommerce-backend/README.md

 ## The Task
 Our task is to build the back end for an e-commerce site by modifying starter code.
 We’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
+Because this application won’t be deployed, we'll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.

 We need to use Insomnia to demonstrate the functionality of what we've built.
 ## Instructions for Use